What is homeowners insurance and how does it work?

 Once you have chosen the company you feel is best for you, your family and your home, you can purchase your policy.
 You may need to sign an application and make a payment before it is set in place.

-If the unexpected happens and your home sustains damage, you may need to file a claim.
+If your home sustains damage, you may need to file a claim.
 You can typically file claims online, through a mobile app or with an agent in person or over the phone.
-You can expect questions regarding some general information like where the damage is, what kind of damage you have and when it occurred.
-Before sending any payout, a request to submit pictures of your home’s damaged portions or to allow a claims adjuster to inspect the damage is generally standard.
+You can expect questions regarding some general information like what kind of damage you have, where the damage is and when it occurred.
+Before sending any payout, your insurer may request that you submit pictures of your home’s damaged portions or allow a claims adjuster to inspect the damage.
 Once you initiate the claims process, your insurance provider will determine the next steps.

 Is homeowners insurance required?

-Without home insurance, you could be faced with the costly task of starting over from scratch if your home and everything in it is destroyed.
+Without home insurance, you could be faced with the costly task of repairing or replacing your home and belongings on your own should the unthinkable happen.
 What that means is that homeowners insurance is typically a good idea, even if you do not have a mortgage.
-That way, if your home is suddenly damaged or destroyed by a covered peril, your home insurance can help pay for the cost to repair or rebuild.
-Otherwise, you would have to shoulder those costs out of pocket.

 How much does a home insurance policy cost?

-The average cost of homeowners insurance in the United States is $1,428 per year for $250,000 in dwelling coverage.
-However, there are multiple variables that influence the cost of homeowners insurance, which means that your premium could differ from the national average.
+The average cost of homeowners insurance in the United States is $2,150 per year for $300,000 in dwelling coverage.
+However, there are multiple variables that influence the cost of homeowners insurance, so your premium could differ from the national average.
 Some of these factors include:

 - Your state and ZIP code: One of the biggest factors when it comes to how much you pay for home insurance is where you live.
 Each state, and possibly ZIP code, has a unique profile regarding the likelihood of certain claims, which can impact your premium.